 (A) The physician assistant policy committee of the state medical board shall review, and shall submit to the board recommendations concerning, all of the following:

-(1) Requirements for issuance of certificates to practice as a physician assistant, including the educational requirements that must be met to receive a certificate to practice;
+(1) Requirements for issuing a license to practice as a physician assistant, including the educational requirements that must be met to receive the license;

 (2) Existing and proposed rules pertaining to the practice of physician assistants, the supervisory relationship between physician assistants and supervising physicians, and the administration and enforcement of this chapter;